 - Emissions

-Additionally, it's essential to identify all possible interfaces between a business and the environment and quantify these interfaces.
+Additionally, it is essential to identify all possible interfaces between a business and the environment and to quantify them.
 This helps in understanding the environmental impact across the organization's operations and processes, facilitating informed decision-making and effective environmental management.

 Assessing Environmental Performance over the Entire Life Cycle

-Assessing environmental performance over the entire life cycle has become increasingly important, particularly since the ISO 14001 revision in 2015.
-The updated standard not only mandates quantification and evaluation of improvement measures on a site-specific basis but also emphasizes the importance of adopting a life cycle perspective, as it is also applied in the Circular Economy.
+Assessing environmental performance over the entire life cycle has become increasingly important, particularly since the ISO 14001 revisions in 2015 and 2026.
+The updated standard mandates quantification and evaluation of improvement measures on a site-specific basis and emphasizes the importance of adopting a life cycle perspective, as it is also applied in the Circular Economy.

 Benefits for Companies

 Implementing corporate environmental management successfully is a challenging task in any company.
-But the effort is worthwile: Establishing an environmental management system, for example certified to ISO 14001 or EMAS, leads to a clear competitive advantage nowadays, since various stakeholders expect companies not only to commit themselves to sustainability, but also to implement environmental protection operationally.
+But the effort is worthwhile: establishing an environmental management system certified to ISO 14001:2026 or registered under EMAS leads to a clear competitive advantage, since various stakeholders expect companies not only to commit to sustainability, but also to implement environmental protection operationally.

 Our Software Solutions for Your Environmental Management System